anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![top](images/top.png)
 ___
 #### htop
-`htop` is a similar tool like `top` with some more features added like colors, bars etc.
+`htop` is a similar tool to `top` with some more features added like colours, bars etc.
 It is an interactive tool.
 ![htop](images/htop.png)
 ```bash